tech-amol001/devops-masterclass/Module-09_Ansible/02_Setup_Environment/01-setting-up-ansible-env.md

 In this lab, there will be two machines:

-1. **Ansible Server (Controller node)** - where we will execute all the playbooks.
+- **Ansible Server (Controller node)** - where we will execute all the playbooks.

   - I've used Amazon Linux 2 ec2 instance for the Ansible controller.

-2. **Target Machine (client/managed node)** - to which "_Ansible Server_" will send the instructions mentioned via playbook tasks and eventually will be executed here.
+- **Target Machine (client/managed node)** - to which "_Ansible Server_" will send the instructions mentioned via playbook tasks and eventually will be executed here.

   - I've used RHEL8 ec2 instance here.
   - You may use any other linux/windows machine.

-3. :warning: Make sure there is a connectivity between both the machines over SSH/RDP.
+- :warning: Make sure there is a connectivity between both the machines over SSH/RDP.

-- Try to provision both the machine in the same VPC.
+- Provision both the machines in the same Amazon VPC.

-## Step-01: Setup Ansible Server on `Amazon Linux 2 (EC2 Instance)`
+## Step-01: Setup `Ansible controller` on Amazon Linux 2 EC2 instance

 ### 1.1: Provision an EC2 instance